CSCfi/scalable-python/Doc/library/socket.rst

    .. versionadded:: 2.3

-.. function:: create_connection(address[, timeout])
+.. function:: create_connection(address[, timeout[, source_address]])

-   Convenience function.
-Connect to *address* (a 2-tuple ``(host, port)``), and return the socket object.
+   Connect to a TCP service listening on the Internet *address* (a 2-tuple ``(host, port)``), and return the socket object.
+This is a higher-level function than :meth:`socket.connect`: if *host* is a non-numeric hostname, it will try to resolve it for both :data:`AF_INET` and :data:`AF_INET6`, and then try to connect to all possible addresses in turn until a connection succeeds.
+This makes it easy to write clients that are compatible to both IPv4 and IPv6.

    Passing the optional *timeout* parameter will set the timeout on the socket instance before attempting to connect.
 If no *timeout* is supplied, the global default timeout setting returned by :func:`getdefaulttimeout` is used.

+   If supplied, *source_address* must be a 2-tuple ``(host, port)`` for the socket to bind to as its source address before connecting.
+If host or port are '' or 0 respectively the OS default behavior will be used.

    .. versionadded:: 2.6

+   .. versionchanged:: 2.7
+      *source_address* was added.

-.. function:: getaddrinfo(host, port, family=0, socktype=0, proto=0, flags=0)
+.. function:: getaddrinfo(host, port[, family[, socktype[, proto[, flags]]]])

    Translate the *host*/*port* argument into a sequence of 5-tuples that contain all the necessary arguments for creating a socket connected to that service.